Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name]

-I believe my credentials and experiences make me a strong candidate for this role.
-I would love the opportunity to further discuss with you about the ways I can be a valuable asset for your group.
+I believe that my skills as well as my experience make me a ideal candidate for this position.
+I would love the opportunity to discuss further with you about my potential contributions for your group.

 Sincerely,